TrellixVulnTeam/DevNotes_41HG/01_Javascript/Codecademy/2-1#_Variables.md

 ## String Interpolation 02
 In the newest version of JavaScript (ES6) we can insert variables into strings with ease, by doing two things:
-- tead of using quotes around the string, use backticks (this key is usually located on the top of your keyboard, left of the 1 key).
+- Instead of using quotes around the string, use backticks (this key is usually located on the top of your keyboard, left of the 1 key).
 - Wrap your variable with ${myVariable}, followed by a sentence.
 No +s necessary.

 ES6 string interpolation is easier than the method you used last exercise.
 With ES6 interpolation we can insert variables directly into our text.